Prostate cancer: How do doctors estimate how it will progress?

 • Tissue sample ("punch" biopsy)

-If the cancer is at an advanced stage, further imaging techniques (e.g. , or CT) can be used in order to see whether it has led to tumors (metastases) in other parts of the body.
-The following information is about localized prostate cancer.
-That means that the cancer has not spread to the lymph nodes and has not yet led to any metastases.
+If the cancer is at an advanced stage, further imaging techniques such as (CT) or positron emission tomography (PET) can be used in order to see whether it has led to tumors (metastases) in other parts of the body.

 How is the tumor stage determined?

 The tumor stage describes how big the tumor is and whether it has already spread.
-It is notated based on a system called the TNM classification:
+Doctors use a specific classification called TNM:

 The following table shows the tumor stages.